storacha/specs/w3-account.md

 ### Email validation

-Service MUST perform an out of bound email verification to ensure that user requesting authorization has access to the requestd email address.
+Service MUST perform an out of bound email verification to ensure that user requesting authorization has access to the requested email address.

 > For example, the service could send an email email with a link asking user to authorize an agent When link is clicked, agent will be delegated UCAN with requested authorization.

-On succesful verification service MUST delegate `ucan/sign` capability to the [`did:key`][]it was requested [`with`][issue `with`].
+On successful verification service MUST delegate `ucan/sign` capability to the [`did:key`][]it was requested [`with`][issue `with`].

 Delegation represents authorization to issue [UCAN][]s with [`did:mailto`] account principal, which MAY be signed with [`did:key`] of the agent.